Case Study – Cira

 Cira settled in we, after our comprehensive assessment she spoke about how safe she felt here and away from people that enabled her addiction.
 With our care plan we moved forward with her objectives.
 First week to reduce and abstain from the substance and to understand how powerless she was over her addiction.
 Using techniques like relaxing, this used methods like meditation to help quieten her mind as it was racing very much.
 And also gentle yoga as she was very tense.
 She took very much information onboard regarding understand inning the disease of addiction.

 Week two was working with her to break down the denial of not just her addiction, but the thought processes in her trying to control the world around her so she felt safe.
-Her care plan for this week was starting to unravel some of the underline issues to her prescription drugs rehab issue here at the London rehab clinic.
+Her care plan for this week was starting to unravel some of the underlying issues to her prescription drugs issue here at the London rehab clinic.

 Week three was one to ones and group, going deeper into the past traumas that were blocking her.
 It became clear that these learnt behaviours learnt in childhood were not serving her.
 Abandonment and rejection, this same script was taken from her childhood life and replayed in adulthood expecting different outcomes.
 In her case, it was herself destruction patterns.
 In a way searching for the love she did not get from a child due to one of her parents not being able to be there for her as a child.